CongLeSolutionX/AlgoVerse/Sorting-Algorithms/Bubble-Sort-Algorithm-Framework/Bubble-Sort-Algorithm-Framework.md

 copyright: Copyright (c) 2025 Cong Le.
 All Rights Reserved.
 ---

+# Buble Sort Algorithm Framework

+> This content is dual-licensed under your choice of the following licenses:
+> 1.  **MIT License:** For the code implementations in Swift and Mermaid provided in this document.
+> 2.  **Creative Commons Attribution 4.0 International License (CC BY 4.0):** For all other content, including the text, explanations, and the Mermaid diagrams and illustrations.

+---

 This structured framework provides a comprehensive guide for researching and analyzing the Bubble Sort Algorithm, focusing on its theoretical underpinnings, practical implementations, and optimization strategies.